mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

     The sky is blue, and

 **Temperature** influences the randomness of the model's output; at higher temperatures the generated text is more creative, and at lower temperatures it's more focused.
-When programming against LLMs, using low temperatures is better if you need a more deterministic, repeatable output.
+When programming against LLMs, using low temperatures is better if a more deterministic, repeatable output is needed.

 {% gallery %}
 ![Completing text](/assets/images/hands-on-llm-tutorial/005.png)